tensorflow/transform/README.md

 documentation](https://www.tensorflow.org/install/) for more information on installing TensorFlow.

-tf.Transform does though have a dependency on the Google Cloud Dataflow distribution of Apache Beam.
-Apache Beam is the package used to run distributed pipelines.
-Apache Beam is able to run pipelines in multiple ways, depending on the "runner" used.
-While Apache Beam is an open source package, currently the only distribution on PyPI is the Cloud Dataflow distribution.
-This package can run beam pipelines locally, or on Google Cloud Dataflow.
+tf.Transform does though have a dependency on the GCP distribution of Apache Beam.
+Apache Beam is the framework used to run distributed pipelines.
+Apache Beam is able to run pipelines in multiple ways, depending on the "runner" used, and the "runner" is usually provided by a distribution of Apache Beam.
+With the GCP distribution of Apache Beam, one can run beam pipelines locally, or on Google Cloud Dataflow.

-When a base package for Apache Beam (containing no runners) is available, the tf.Transform package will depend only on this base package, and users will be able to install their own runners. tf.Transform will attempt to be as independent from the specific runner as possible.

 Note: If you clone tf.Transform's implementation and samples from GitHub's `master` branch (as opposed to using the released implementation and samples